 2020 Video Music Awards Marketing Campaign

-The summer of 2020 was plagued by divisions over public safety, human rights, and politics, and we were all truly in need of an escape.
-The VMAs aimed to oblige with the revival of live music and the common ground we all share in our love for music.
+The summer of 2020 was plagued by divisions in public safety, human rights, and politics, and we all truly needed an escape.
+The VMAs aimed to offer that escape by bringing back live music and unite us through our shared love of it.
 We were briefed to share this message of unity, celebration, and the escape the VMAs could offer through our marketing campaign.

 These VMA campaigns are extremely massive undertakings with literally thousands of deliverables, including linear, OOH, social, digital, OTG, merch, and event materials.
 With our in-house team whittled to its barest of bones, we partnered with State design to help in developing the look and execute our most pressing linear needs, and a swat team of freelancers to execute the breadth of the campaign.
 As creative director, I planted the ’60s love movement seed of an idea with our creative partners at State, and under our senior leadership team, alongside my motion partner, we led and managed all visual aspects, big and small, of this 2020 VMA campaign.